 - Examine patient with palpations of neck for masses, thyroid nodules, supraclavicular nodes

 - Topical cocaine: Used to block the reuptake of norepinephrine at the motor endplate and prolongs its action on the effector cell 3.
 If there is no dilation in the pupil this indicates that the sympathetic pathway is interrupted 3.

 - Topical cocaine has now become difficult to obtain in the US due to its short shelf life and is a controlled substance.
 The more popular dilation drops are now apraclonidine.

 - Epinephrine: Used as a stimulator of the motor endplate and will dilate a hypersensitive pupil 3.

 - Topical apraclonidine: Used as an alpha adrenergic agonist causing pupillary dilation of the smaller pupil due to denervation supersensitivity.
 However, the normal pupil is only mildly dilated due to the downregulation of norepinephrine 2.

 - Topical hydroxyamphetamine: Used to release endogenous norepinephrine from the intact adrenergic nerve allowing for pupil dilations 2.
 This is used to determine between pre-ganglionic (first order neuron) and post-ganglionic (second or third order neurons) defects.
-A Horner’s Syndrome pupil will dilate in post-ganglionic patients but will not dilate in pre-ganglionic patients.
+A Horner’s Syndrome pupil will not dilate in post-ganglionic patients but will dilate in pre-ganglionic patients.